In June each year Trooping the Colour, also known as 'The King's Birthday Parade', takes place on Horse Guards Parade in London.

 Prior to the King's Birthday Parade two Trooping the Colour Reviews take place, the first is 'The Major General's Review' and then 'The Colonel's Review'.

-Trooping the Colour review by Major General C J Ghika
+Trooping the Colour review by Major General James Bowder OBE

-HRH The Prince of Wales, Regimental Colonel, Welsh Guards will take the salute.
+HRH The Princess of Wales, Regimental Colonel, of the Irish Guards will take the salute.

 The custom of Trooping the Colour was introduced in 1805.
 However, due to the illness of King George III, it was suspended from 1811 to 1820.